 Melanoma and Other Skin Cancers

-Skin cancer is the single most common form of cancer, accounting for more than 75% of all cancer diagnoses.
-More than 1 million cases of squamous cell and basal cell carcinomas are diagnosed annually, with a lifetime risk of more than one in five.
-The vast majority of skin cancers can be cured with surgery alone.
-Resection is the mainstay of therapy, even for skin cancer involving regional lymph nodes or, in some cases, more distant metastatic sites.
+Skin cancer is the most common form of malignancy, accounting for more than 75% of all cancer diagnoses.
+More than 3 million cases of squamous cell carcinomas, basal cell carcinomas, and melanomas are diagnosed annually in the US, with one in five Americans developing skin cancer.
+The vast majority of skin cancers can be cured via localized therapies including topical therapy, radiation therapy, and simple surgical interventions.
+Resection with wide surgical margins remains the mainstay of therapy for melanoma.

-Exposure to ultraviolet radiation is the predominant risk factor for squamous cell and basal cell skin cancer, and is the only known environmental risk factor for melanoma.
+The interaction of genes and the environment is responsible for most skin cancers.
+Exposure to ultraviolet radiation is the best-known and best-studied environmental risk factor for squamous cell and basal cell skin cancer, and is the only known environmental risk factor for melanoma.
+Genetic predisposition to skin cancer, which may be expressed by phenotypic traits such as red hair or the presence of many nevi, also plays a significant role.
 Genetic susceptibility to melanoma clearly varies across the population and correlates to a large degree with light skin, hair, and eye color.
 Melanoma contributes to 75% of deaths from skin cancer.
-An estimated 76,250 new cases of melanoma were diagnosed in the United States in 2012, with approximately 9,180 deaths.
-Death from melanoma increased by 5.8% in the United States between 1990 and 2005 due to an increase in melanoma deaths in men, although there was a slight decrease in mortality from melanoma in women.
-The lifetime risk of melanoma for Caucasians is 1 in 39 for men and 1 in 58 for women in the United States.
+An estimated 76,100 new cases of melanoma will be diagnosed in the United States in 2014, with approximately 9,710 deaths.
+The overall death rate from melanoma increased by 5.8% in the United States between 1990 and 2005; however, this increase was a result of a significant rise in melanoma deaths in men.
+The mortality rate in women over the same period of time actually showed a slight decrease.
+The lifetime risk of melanoma for Caucasians is 1 in 35 for men and 1 in 54 for women in the United States.
 The 5-year survival was 92% of patients diagnosed with melanoma in the United States between 1996 and 2004, an increase of 10% compared with the years 1975 through 1977.
 This is almost certainly due to an increase in early detection.

-The superficial nature of melanoma and other skin cancers supports campaigns to raise public awareness and healthcare provider expertise in detecting skin cancers at the earliest possible stage.
-High-risk groups, for whom screening efforts might make the largest impact, are older men and families with numerous cases of melanoma.
-Screening initiatives would be less likely to benefit the 10% of patients with melanomas that are nonpigmented or arise from the choroid of the eyes or mucosal surfaces.
+The knowledge that melanoma and other skin cancers begin their growth within the superficial layers of the skin supports campaigns to raise public awareness and healthcare provider expertise in detecting skin cancers at the earliest possible stage.
+High-risk groups, for whom screening efforts might make the largest impact, are older men, individuals with many nevi, those with a personal or family history of skin cancer, and families with numerous cases of melanoma, just to mention a few of the high-risk groups.

 The relationship between the incidence of melanoma and age is unusual in comparison to other common cancers.
 There is not an exponential increase in risk with age but rather a more even distribution across age groups.
 The median age of diagnosis of melanoma is 53 years, almost 10 years younger than the median age of diagnosis of most common cancers.
 Forty-two percent of cases present in people younger than age 55, contributing to the third highest number of years of life lost across all cancers.
 In contrast, the incidence of squamous cell and basal cell carcinomas increases exponentially with age.